Ammari-Youssef/Ammari-Youssef/README.md

 # 💫 About Me:

-🔭 I’m a Software Engineer with a Master's Degree in Software Engineering (MEng).<br><br>🌱 I’m always looking for new opportunities and challenges.<br><br>📫 How to reach me: youssef.ammari.795@gmail.com<br><br>💬 Ask me about: Java & React.js<br><br>⚡ Fun fact: When I'm not coding, you'll probably find me with a cup of tea in hand, brainstorming my next project! 🍵💡
+🔭 I’m a Software Engineer with a Master's Degree (MEng).<br><br>🌱 I’m always looking for new opportunities and challenges.<br><br>📫 How to reach me: youssef.ammari.795@gmail.com<br><br>💬 Ask me about: Java, React.js, and Angular.<br><br>⚡ Fun fact: When I'm not coding, you'll probably find me with a cup of tea in hand, brainstorming my next project! 🍵💡

 ## 🌐 Socials: